Everyone thinks they’re empathetic.

 Not what would a villain do.
 What would I do, if I had lived their life.

 This is the difference between watching a character and inhabiting one.
 Most writers watch.
 They describe behavior, assign motivations, move figures through plot like chess pieces.
 The character does cruel things because the story needs cruelty.
 The character wants power because wanting power is what antagonists do.
-It’s all external.
-Mechanical.
+It’s all mechanical.
 You can see the author’s hand on every lever.

 Method writing requires you to disappear into the logic.
 To find the internal coherence that makes choices feel inevitable from inside the skull.
 Not justified.
 Not excused.
 Inevitable.
 The character couldn’t have done otherwise, because this is who they are, and you know that because you’ve been them.